 Whatever is left of the mixture, store it in a cool, dry place, and it should remain good for several months.

+Yeast infection in a dog paws is very common.
 It is natural for your dog to get dirty paws as they love to get stuck into some pretty filthy places.
 So, it is not unexpected that they will routinely come into contact with yeasts.
-What you can do is to wash your dog’s paws in return from a walk or outdoor play.
+What you can do is to wash your dog’s paws in return for a walk or outdoor play.

 There is also the option of getting your dog fitted out with a set of booties to keep their paws clean.